Brahma: Southeast and East Asia

-Indonesia

-Hindus in Indonesia still have a high regard for Brahma (Indonesian and Javanese: Batara Brahma or Sanghyang Brahma).
-In Prambanan there is a special temple made for Brahma, side by side with Vishnu, and in Bali there is Andakasa Temple dedicated to Brahma.
+Hindus in Indonesia still have a high regard for Brahma (Indonesian and Javanese: Batara Brahma and Sanghyang Brahma).
+In Prambanan there is a special temple made for Brahma, side by side with Vishnu and Shiva, and in Bali there is Andakasa Temple dedicated to Brahma.

 In the past, although not as popular as Vishnu and Shiva, the name Brahma appeared on several occasions.
 In the legend that developed in East Java about Ken Arok, for example, Brahma is believed to be the biological father of Ken Arok.
 It is said that Brahma was fascinated by the beauty of Ken Arok's mother, Ken Endok and made her a lover.
 From this relationship was born Ken Arok.

-The name Brahma is also used as the name of a mountain in the Tengger Mountains range, namely Mount Bromo.
-Mount Bromo is believed to be derived from the word Brahma and there was once a sect that believed that Brahmaloka – the universe where Brahma resided – was connected to Mount Bromo.
+The name Brahma is also used as the name of a mountain in the Tengger mountain range, Mount Bromo.
+Mount Bromo is believed to be derived from the word Brahma and there was once a sect that believed that Brahmaloka - the universe where Brahma resides - was connected to Mount Bromo.
+To this day, Mount Bromo is still considered a sacred place for Javanese Hindus, making it the location for the annual Yadnya Kasada or Kasodo ceremony.
+People around Mount Bromo will celebrate the Kasodo festival every year by presenting offerings such as vegetables, chickens and money that are revealed to the Gods and poured into the crater of Mount Bromo as a sign of gratitude to the Almighty.

-In the Javanese version of wayang(shadow puppet play), Brahma has a very different role from his initial role.
+In the Javanese version of wayang (shadow puppet play), Brahma has a very different role from his initial role.
 When Hindu society began to disappear from Java and the era of Walisongo's wayang kulit began to emerge, Brahma's role as creator in the shadow puppet standard was given to a figure named Sang Hyang Wenang, while Brahma himself was renamed to Brama (fire) where he was a ruling god.
-Brama, the son of the figure of Bathara Guru (Shiva).
+Brama, the son of the figure of Batara Guru (Shiva).
 The figure of Brahma in Javanese wayang is fused and mixed with the figure of Agni.